borispov/formali/README.md

 - [x] Add Opinion Scale
 - [ ] Add Multichoice

+SETTINGS:
+- [ ] Create a settings page
+- [ ] Create an integration page # or not
+- [ ] Create a hook to send form submissions to user's email.

 # The Stack
 After long contemplation between Svlte, HTMX, Unpoly, AlpineJS, Astro, etc, I have decided to use, primarily, Svelte with Astro.
 However, there are